SACRED MUSIC AT ST. MONICA

 Sunday 8:30am, 10:30am

-All those who have musical training and a pleasant voice are encouraged to prayerfully consider this ministry!
+All those who have some musical experience and a pleasant voice are encouraged to prayerfully consider this ministry!
+Ability to read music, or a willingness to study and practice, is required.

 “In the earthly liturgy we share in a foretaste of that heavenly liturgy which is celebrated in the Holy City of Jerusalem